Understand how and why to build positive body image in our kids even when we do not have a positive body image in ourselves.

 Oh body image!
 Isn’t this just such a hard thing?
-I really feel very strongly about trying to help children have a fighting chance at positive body image.
+I really feel very strongly about trying to help children have a fighting chance at a positive body image.
 I grew up with a mother who constantly (or so it seemed to me) talked about how “fat” she was.
 And I am talking about a woman who is 5’6″ and at her “worst” weighed maybe 150.
 Sound fat to you?
 Not me!
 Didn’t look fat to me at the time, either.
 And even me being as confident of a person as I naturally am, in my head I knew if she was fat, then I was, too.
 Yes, me at about 110 pounds was positive I was fat, also.
-Which leads me to:

 Oh that is so true!